KKgole/DS_ML_projects/README.md

 # Contribution guidelines
 The highest possible accuracy for prediction is 100%.
 Any contributions to attain the highest accuracy are welcome!
 # Licensing info.
-The data are available on the public domain e.g., kaggle.com and github.com
+The data and potential solutions are available on the public domain e.g., kaggle.com and github.com, therefore no licensing restrictions are not known at the time of publisihing.